Probing embedded topological modes in bulk-like GeTe-Sb$_2$Te$_3$ heterostructures: FIRST-PRINCIPLES CALCULATIONS OF INTERFACIAL STATES IN SGS TRI-LAYER

 In our notation, [(Sb$_2$Te$_3$)$_3$]$_2$, for example, denotes a staking of the two (conventional hexagonal) unit cells of the Sb$_2$Te$_3$ crystal, i.e., it is a stacking of six Sb$_2$Te$_3$ quintuple monolayers (QLs).
-The intermediate layer in model A is a GeTe~(dRk) layer.
+The intermediate layer in Model A is a GeTe~(dRk) layer.
 Here, the stacked numbers of (GeTe)$_3$ units, $n$, is taken as $n = 6$ (recall that a stacking of three GeTe monolayers is also the unit cell of the GeTe~(dRK) bulk crystal in the conventional hexagonal cell).
-A change in the interface structure is taken into account in model (B), which contains a vacancy layer at the boundary of a GeTe~(dRk) phase.
+A change in the interface structure is taken into account in modeM B, which contains a vacancy layer at the boundary of a GeTe~(dRk) phase.
 Here, the label (Ge$_2$Te$_2$) represents a vacancy layer that consists of a single (GeTe)$_3$ block.
-Finally, in model (C) we introduce two unit cells of GST225 on either side of GeTe as an intermixing region, i.e., $m=2$.
+Finally, in Model C we introduce two unit cells of GST225 on either side of GeTe as an intermixing region, i.e., $m=2$.
 The outermost regions are connected to bulk Sb$_2$Te$_3$~(Rh).
 The 2D band dispersion of the interface is extracted by projecting the density of states (DOS) on the interface, and is exactly calculated from the Green’s function as a function of energy $E$ and wave vector $k_{||}$.
 We take $k$ to point along M-$\Gamma$-K line and the DOS was projected on each QL in the junction.
-We present the projected band structure at three separate positions: (a) the Sb$_2$Te$_3$-QL closest to the SG interface plane, (b) the secondary neighboring QL, and (c) the third QL in order to analyze the localization of topological mode.
-We labeled the above the three QLs as QL$^{(1)}$, QL$^{(2)}$, and QL$^{(3)}$, respectively.
-In our notation, [(Sb$_2$Te$_3$)$_3$]$_2$, for example, denotes a staking of the two (conventional hexagonal) unit cells of the Sb$_2$Te$_3$ crystal, i.e., it is a stacking of six Sb$_2$Te$_3$ quintuple monolayers (QLs).
-The intermediate layer in model A is a GeTe~(dRk) layer.
-Here, the stacked numbers of (GeTe)$_3$ units, $n$, is taken as $n = 6$ (recall that a stacking of three GeTe monolayers is also the unit cell of the GeTe~(dRK) bulk crystal in the conventional hexagonal cell).
-A change in the interface structure is taken into account in model (B), which contains a vacancy layer at the boundary of a GeTe~(dRk) phase.
-Here, the label (Ge$_2$Te$_2$) represents a vacancy layer that consists of a single (GeTe)$_3$ block.
-Finally, in model (C) we introduce two unit cells of GST225 on either side of GeTe as an intermixing region, i.e., $m=2$.
-The outermost regions are connected to bulk Sb$_2$Te$_3$~(Rh).
-The 2D band dispersion of the interface is extracted by projecting the density of states (DOS) on the interface, and is exactly calculated from the Green’s function as a function of energy $E$ and wave vector $k_{||}$.
-We take $k$ to point along M-$\Gamma$-K line and the DOS was projected on each QL in the junction.
-We present the projected band structure at three separate positions: (a) the Sb$_2$Te$_3$-QL closest to the SG interface plane, (b) the secondary neighboring QL, and (c) the third QL in order to analyze the localization of topological mode.
-We labeled the above the three QLs as QL$^{(1)}$, QL$^{(2)}$, and QL$^{(3)}$, respectively.
+We present the projected band structure at three separate positions: (i) the Sb$_2$Te$_3$-QL closest to the SG interface plane, (ii) the secondary neighboring QL, and (iii) the third QL in order to analyze the localization of topological mode.
+We labeled the above the three QLs as QL$^{(i)}$, QL$^{(ii)}$, and QL$^{(iii)}$, respectively.